Sweet Potato Pancakes

 Notes

-- No maple syrup?
-Use a tablespoon of granulated sugar or honey instead.
+- Use the same amount of granulated sugar or honey instead if maple syrup.

 Nutrition